by Neil Bauman, Ph.D.

 Will Upper Cervical Spine Treatment Help You?

-The short answer is you won’t know for sure until you have tried this treatment.
+The short answer is you won’t know for sure until you have tried this treatment but the chances are very good that it will.
 However, here are some common ear and related conditions that may indicate your atlas is “off”, and thus you could benefit from upper cervical chiropractic treatments.

 - Do you often get headaches or migraines?